MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 Define complex filters around the unified customer entity and its related entities.
 Each segment, after processing, creates a set of customer records that you can export and take action on.
 Segments are managed on the **Segments** page.
 You can [create new segments](#create-a-new-segment) using the segment builder or [create quick segments](#quick-segments) from other areas of the app.

 > [!TIP]
-> Quick segments are only supported in B2C environments.
+> Quick segments are only supported in Individual customers-focused environments.
-> While segments in B2C are based on individual customers, their information is automatically included in new segments.
-For B2B environments, segments are based on accounts (companies or subsidiaries with related contacts).
+> Segments based on individual customers automatically include available contact information for segment members.
+For business accounts-focused environments, segments are based on accounts (companies or subsidiaries with related contacts).
 To include information in segments about the related contacts, use the projected attributes functionality when defining a segment.

 ## Segment Builder